i-meb/EEG-Metastability/README.md

 ---

 ## Input data format
+The first input can be either:
+- a directory containing `.mat` files
+- a single `.mat` file

-Each input file must be a `.mat` file containing an EEG structure:
+Each input file must contain an EEG structure:

 ```matlab
 EEG.data